Acorn Class Curriculum Provision – Spring Term 2020

-Below I have outlined what I plan to cover during the spring term so that you have a clear idea of what your son or daughter will be learning.
+Below I have outlined what I plan to cover during the Spring term so that you have a clear idea of what your son or daughter will be learning.

 Children will continue to have individual adult led reading sessions as well as group guided reading sessions.
-Please may I take this opportunity to remind you of the importance of reading with your child and to encourage them to read to you regularly (not just once for each book).
+Please may I take this opportunity to remind you of the importance of reading with your child (daily when possible) and to encourage them to read to you regularly (not just once for each book).